couchbaselabs/iOS-WorkerBee/README.md

 To see more info about a test, tap its name to navigate to its page.
 This will show the test's log output.
 You can also start and stop the test from this page.
 The test will keep running whether you're on its page or not.

 Test output is saved to the app's Documents directory.
 If you're running on a real device, you can access this directory by tethering the device, selecting it in iTunes, going to the Apps tab, scrolling down to the File Sharing list, then selecting "Worker Bee" in the list.
-In the simulator, you can look in the Xcode console output for lines starting with "** OPENING" to see the paths to the log files.
+In the simulator, you can look in the Xcode console output for lines starting with `** OPENING` to see the paths to the log files.

 ## Adding Your Own Tests